go-gst/go-gst/README.md

     gst.Init(nil)

     // Create a main loop.
 This is only required when utilizing signals via the bindings.
-    // For this example the AddWatch on the pipeline bus. mainLoop := gst.NewMainLoop(gst.DefaultMainContext(), false)
+    // In this example, the AddWatch on the pipeline bus requires iterating on the main loop. mainLoop := gst.NewMainLoop(gst.DefaultMainContext(), false)
     defer mainLoop.Unref()